shinefield/mangoszerodocumentation/file-formats/dbc/areatable.rst

 .. note::

-    this table contains all non-development areas, which are instanced.
+    This table contains all non-development areas, which are instanced.
 These are all instanced areas which are sub-zones to a city.

 +-------------+--------+-----------------------+-----------------------+-------------------+